RouterRetriever: Routing over a Mixture of Expert Embedding Models: Analysis

-Figure~\ref{fig:dataset2performance} shows the relationship between performance (y-axis) and the number of training samples (x-axis) across various datasets.
-For in-domain evaluation datasets, performance generally improves as the number of training samples increases.
+Figure~\ref{fig:dataset2performance} shows the relationship between the amount of training data and the performance of a single expert retriever.
+For in-domain evaluation datasets, performance generally improves as the number of training instances increases.
 However, in out-of-domain evaluation datasets, simply increasing the number of training samples does not necessarily lead to better performance.
-When the same number of training samples is used, for in-domain cases, experts consistently achieve the highest performance across all evaluation datasets.
-Interestingly, for out-of-domain cases, experts perform better when trained on general domains (e.g., Arguana and MSMARCO) compared to domain-specific experts (e.g., SciFact and NFcorpus).
-We attribute this to the broader coverage and stability of general-domain datasets, as illustrated in Figure~\ref{fig:contriever_embeddings}.
-These results suggest that while a larger training dataset is generally beneficial for expert in-domain performance, the coverage of the training dataset has a more significant impact on out-of-domain performance.
+Interestingly, when testing out-of-domain, experts perform better when trained on general domains (e.g., ArguAna and MSMARCO) compared to domain-specific experts (e.g., SciFact and NFcorpus).
+We attribute this to the broader coverage of general-domain datasets, as illustrated in Figure~\ref{fig:contriever_embeddings}.
+These results suggest that while a larger training dataset is generally beneficial for expert in-domain performance, broad coverage and diversity of the training dataset have a more significant impact on out-of-domain performance.
+More details on the performance of each expert are in Appendix~\ref{app: b1}.